xtuml/bridgepoint/doc-internal/notes/130_dts0101010874/130_mcpaas_ant.md

 4. Requirements
 ---------------
-4.1  User interface
+__4.1  User interface__
 - 4.1.1  A user shall be able to navigate to a MC-PaaS webpage, submit a project zipfile, run MC-PaaS, and receive a zipfile containing the translated model source code in return.
 - 4.1.2  Integrated build
   - 4.1.2.1  A user shall be able to configure a project to use the MC-PaaS model compiler.
   - 4.1.2.2  User shall then be able to click "Build Project" inside BridgePoint or xtUML Editor.
-The tool shall transfer the project data to an MC-PaaS server, run the translation, and populate the project ```src/``` folder with the source code resulting from the translation.
+The tool shall transfer the project data to an MC-PaaS server, run the translation, and populate the project's local ```src/``` folder with the source code resulting from the translation.
 - 4.1.3  The MC-PaaS server shall handle multiple concurrent build requests

-4.2  User management
+__4.2  User management__
 - 4.2.1  A web interface shall be provided for individuals to register to use MC-PaaS
 - 4.2.2  A web interface shall be provided for an organization representative to register their organization to use MC-PaaS
   - 4.2.2.1  A web interface shall allow the organization to select registered users and add them to the organization

-4.3  Security
+__4.3  Security__
 - 4.3.1  All MC-PaaS communication across a network shall be under a secure connection
 - 4.3.2  All project data sent across a network shall be symmetically encrypted/decrypted at each end
 - 4.3.3  MC-PaaS shall not store passwords